 About this review & reviewer

-Kaitlin Madden Armon is the editor-in-chief of Real Homes, and no stranger to a can of furniture paint.
-Some of her favorite pieces of furniture have been found on the side of the road, at the Goodwill, through Facebook marketplace, and yes, even at the dump.
+Kaitlin Madden Armon is the Executive Editor of Homes & Gardens and was previously the Editor in Chief of Real Homes.
+No stranger to a can of furniture paint, some of her favorite pieces of furniture have been found on the side of the road, at the Goodwill, through Facebook marketplace, and yes, even at the dump.
 She's used just about every type of furniture paint that's on sale at Home Depot (and then some), including spray paint, chalk paint, outdoor furniture paint, and latex furniture paint to give these pieces new life.
-Check out her furniture upcycles on Instagram at @kaitmadden.
+Check out her furniture upcycles on Instagram at @kaitmadden (opens in new tab).